Marcus Trescothick: Recovery then international retirement in 2007–2008

 I've not brought it out for people to use as a self-help book, to say this is how you cope with anxiety and depression.
 It's just to get it out in the open – there have been so many questions left unanswered and I've not helped that process.
 But this is the opportunity, and I hope people can understand why I did a few things I did.

 The book has been widely commended for its honesty, with Trescothick's difficulties drawing comparison with Harold Gimblett's similar mental health problems.
-Despite attempts by Pietersen to entice Trescothick back into the England set-up, Trescothick confirmed that his decision has been made and that he is putting his health and family first.
-In November 2008 Coming Back to Me was named the 2008 William Hill Sports Book of the Year.
+Despite attempts by Pietersen to entice Trescothick back into the England set-up, Trescothick confirmed that his decision had been made and that he was putting his health and family first.
+In November 2008, Coming Back to Me was named the 2008 William Hill Sports Book of the Year.
 In April 2009, Trescothick turned down another request from new England captain Andrew Strauss to consider making himself available for England's World Twenty20 Championship campaign.